pakoito/RxPaper2/README.md

 `read(key)` fails with `IllegalArgumentException` if the key is not found. `read(key, defaultValue)` returns a defualt value if the key is not found.

-If the subscriber is not of the same type as the value stores, expect a `ClassCastException`.
+If the subscriber is not of the same type as the value stored expect a `ClassCastException`.

 Make sure to read the rules on how object models are handler on the section above.